 List Legislative powers related to:

-Federal List Trade, commerce and industry
+Federal List

-reuerai List Communication and transport

-Land
+rederal List

-State List Agriculture and Forestry
+State List Land Agriculture and Forestry Local Government

-Local Government

 Mining

 National parks

 Concurrent List Water supplies and services, preservation of heritage

-Protection of wild animals and birds
+Goilean rent Bist Protection of wild animals and birds

 The North Selangor Peat Swamp Forest is under the jurisdiction of Selangor State Forestry Department, and is as such under the control of the State Government of Selangor.
-However, as demonstrated in Table 2-1, Federal laws may apply certain aspects of the management of the area.
+However, as demonstrated in Table 2.1, Federal laws may apply certain aspects of the management of the area.
 Hence, from a legal perspective, the State of Selangor must make sure that planned intervention are within the limits of and along the lines of relevant Federal Legislation.